WordPress Plugin · v3.3.0 · Free + Pro

 Multisite Compatible

 Fully per-site within a network.
 Install and activate network-wide.
-Uninstall iterates every sub-site to clean up option data correctly.
+Uninstall iterates every sub-site to clean up option data and drops the shared {prefix}scriptomatic_log activity log table.

 🏗️

-Eight focused PHP traits — menus, sanitizer, history, settings, renderer, pages, enqueue, injector — in separate files for clean separation of concerns.
+Eleven focused PHP traits — including dedicated traits for file management, injection, sanitization, notifications, and enqueuing — in separate files for clean separation of concerns.

 Up and running in minutes